FTC Cracks Down on Deceptive AI Claims and Schemes with Operation AI Comply

 In News

-On September 25, the Federal Trade Commission (FTC) launched “Operation AI Comply,” a new enforcement initiative targeting companies that misuse artificial intelligence (AI) for deceptive or unfair practices.
-The FTC announced five law enforcement actions aimed at companies that have exploited AI hype to defraud consumers, marking a significant move in the agency’s efforts to protect consumers from misleading AI-related claims.
+On September 25, the Federal Trade Commission (FTC) launched “Operation AI Comply,” a national enforcement initiative aimed at companies misusing artificial intelligence (AI) for deceptive or unfair practices.
+The FTC announced five law enforcement actions against businesses that exploited AI hype to defraud consumers, marking a major step in protecting people from misleading AI-related claims.

 Need Help?

-If you have questions or concerns about how to navigate the global AI regulatory landscape, don’t hesitate to reach out to BABL AI.
+If you have questions about navigating global AI regulatory requirements, contact BABL AI.
 Their Audit Experts can offer valuable insight, and ensure you’re informed and compliant.

 Subscribe to our Newsletter